-Katharina Niemeyer is professor in Media Theory at the University of Quebec in Montreal (UQAM, The Media School).
+Katharina Niemeyer is professor for Media Theory at the University of Quebec in Montreal (UQAM, The Media School).
 From 2012 to 2017 she used to be an Associate Professor at the French Press Institute and member of the Centre for Interdisciplinary Research and Analysis of the Media (CARISM).
 She holds a Master in European Media Culture (Bauhaus University Weimar and University of Lyon 2) and a certificate of further education (DEA) in information and communication studies (Lyon2, Lyon 3 and ENS-LSH).
 Until July 2012, she worked as a lecturer and researcher at the University of Geneva, where she also obtained her Ph.D. in media and communication studies in 2009.
 Within a transnational and intercultural perspective, she is particularly interested in media theory, the relations of analogue and digital media and communication, memory and history, (media-) events and their commemoration/re-enactments (fictional and non-fictional media productions and arts), media and terrorism, nostalgia and its mediated forms.
 Katharina edited the volume “Media and Nostalgia – Yearning for the past, present and future” (Palgrave Macmillan, Memory Studies Series, 2014).
 In 2011 she published “De la chute du mur de Berlin au 11 Septembre 2001.
 Le journal télévisé, les mémoires collectives et l’écriture de l’histoire”.
 In 2015 she co-founded the International Media and Nostalgia Network.
 Katharina Niemeyer translated texts of Jean Baudrillard and Bernard Miège.

 Some of Katharina’s publications: here